BenHallTocc/drupal-test-modules/tocctiles/README.md

 #TOCC Tiles

-The goal of the 'TOCC Tiles' module is to produce a configurable gallery of image 'tiles' that can populate a drupal block to then be placed on particular pages on our templated websites.
+The goal of the 'TOCC Tiles' module is to produce a gallery of image 'tiles' that can populate a drupal block to then be placed on particular pages on our templated websites.